reyduar/reyduar/README.md

 Hi there🖖, my name is Ariel I like to play video games and I really love chess, beer and death metal🤘
 <br>
 <h2> Here you have a little bit of my career 🚀; </h2>
-I have experience working with differents software development profiles, I have worked for 3 years as a Quality Assurance Engineer and at the least per 8 years I have dedicated to work as a Java developer with the Spring ecosystem but now I'm working on the most popular tools in the world of JS/TS; Nest, React, Redux, Angular, Ngrx and others, and also I collaborated with projects using Python and Django.
+I am a polyglot software developer, I have experience working with differents software development profiles, I have worked for 3 years as a Quality Assurance Engineer and at the least per 8 years I have dedicated to work as a Java developer with the Spring ecosystem but now I'm working on the most popular tools in the world of JS/TS; Nest, React, Redux, Angular, Ngrx and others, and also I collaborated with projects using Python and Django.
 Currently I'm learning about AI/ML world and I'm so anxious to work on it.🤖
 </p>
 <br><br>
 <div align="center">